HarshithPancheru/Article_Keyword_Extractor/README.md

 ```

 The program will:
-1. Prompt you for a search topic
+1. Fetch relevant articles
-2. Fetch relevant articles
+2. Extract keywords from each article
-3. Extract keywords from each article
+3. Display the results with article titles, URLs, and extracted keywords
-4. Display the results with article titles, URLs, and extracted keywords
+4. When keyword is clicked, it will display articles related to that keyword

 ## How it Works